 EVOLUTION is not my work and it's been often copied, but I think it's still one of the best one-minute videos out there.

 One of my students just brought in EXISTENTIAL BUMMER.
 It's pretty cool too.

-For awhile I struggled to write the ideas behind BEAR as an essay, but it turns out I’m not that kind of eco-phenomenologist.
+For a long while I struggled to write the ideas behind BEAR into a written essay, but it turns out I’m not that kind of eco-phenomenologist.

 I began THE ELK HUNT after THE CYRSTAL MOUNTAIN fell through.
 Then I read The Omnivore's Dilemma and thought: Well, heck.
 Pollan did such an amazing job with Chapters 17 & 18--exactly what I was wanting to do with THE ELK HUNT (just 100 times better)--that I decided to just move on to grad school.